Kinks and solitons in linear and nonlinear-diffusion Keller-Segel type models with logarithmic sensitivity: Abstract

 \section{Abstract}

-This paper deals with the existence of traveling waves type patterns in the case of the Keller--Segel model with logarithmic sensitivity.
-The cases in which the diffusion is linear and nonlinear with flux-saturated (of the relativistic heat equation-type) are fully analyzed by comparing the difference between both cases.
-Moreover, special attention is paid to traveling waves with compact support or with support in the semi-straight line.
-The existence of these patterns is rigorously proved and the differences between both cases (linear or nonlinear diffusion) are analyzed.
+This paper investigates the existence of traveling--wave--type patterns in the Keller--Segel model with logarithmic sensitivity.
+We consider both the linear diffusion case and the nonlinear, flux-saturated diffusion of relativistic heat--equation type, providing a detailed comparison between the two regimes.
+Particular attention is devoted to traveling waves exhibiting compact support or support restricted to a half-line.
+We rigorously establish the existence of such patterns and highlight the qualitative differences arising from the choice of diffusion mechanism.